 Fortnite was not originally developed for VR.
-When you play the game on a VR headset, you won’t get 360 degree full VR immersion.
+When you play the game on a VR headset, you won’t get 360-degree full VR immersion.
 At best, what you will get will look like you put a giant TV screen on your head.

 Bluetooth Controller Required

 If you are playing Fortnite in VR on Oculus Quest, you need a Bluetooth controller to get it working.
-You will miss the fun of VR controls like touching, grabbing and gestures.
+You will miss the fun of VR controls like touching, grabbing, and gestures.

 You Have a Disadvantage in VR

 Since you are playing Fortnite against all other computer and console players, you will be the only person in VR.
-This arrangement will not be too fun, especially when you are playing with friends.
+This arrangement will not be too much fun, especially when you are playing with friends.

 Buffer and Lag

-If you don’t have a perfect setup, Fortnite will buffer and lag on virtually desktop.
+If you don’t have a perfect setup, Fortnite will buffer and lag on virtual desktop.
 This is due to wireless latency from your PC to your headset.
 Since Fortnite is a live online game, low latency is extremely important for playing.

 Fortnite VR Alternatives